cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 This matters because the context window is a scarce resource.
 Token limits impose hard constraints, and attention dispersion means adding more context often weakens reasoning as noise accumulates.
 RAG therefore operates as a two-loop optimization problem.
 At runtime, the system must assemble the minimal sufficient context for a given query.
 Over time, the organization must continuously structure and distill its knowledge assets so that retrieval produces high-density, high-relevance inputs.

 The teams that succeed with RAG treat context curation with the same rigor as schema design.
-The teams that struggle treat it as "dump everything in and hope the model figures it out."
+Teams that struggle usually default to broad ingestion and rely on the model to resolve noise at inference time.

 ---

-## The decision that determines everything
+## The First Architecture Decision

 **Does the answer exist in retrievable text, or must it be derived?**

-This single distinction determines the entire system architecture.
-When the answer lives explicitly in a document, RAG is a strong fit.
-When the answer requires computation, inference, or synthesis across concepts that are not co-located in any single passage, RAG becomes a liability.
-Getting this wrong leads to systems that feel intelligent in demos but fail silently in production.
+This distinction sets the system boundary.
+When the answer lives explicitly in a document, RAG is a good fit.
+When the answer requires computation, inference, or synthesis across concepts that do not co-occur in one passage, RAG adds risk.
+Teams that miss this boundary get strong demos and weak production behavior.

 ---